 Choosing the right tool for your team

-Knowing the options open to you is a great step to take in figuring out what support solution will be right for your team, but it’s only the first step.
+Knowing the options open to you is a great step to take in figuring out what email management solution will be right for your team, but it’s only the first step.
 You also need to understand your current and future needs in order to make the right choice.

-One of the Gmail overlay tools could be right for slightly larger teams — maybe a team of three to five — who aren’t planning to offer support beyond email.
-They have the same benefits of Collaborative Inbox, as well as some expanded features that can help improve overall efficiency and start adding some structure and organization to your support function.
+One of the Gmail overlay tools could be right for slightly larger teams — maybe a team of three to five — who aren't planning to offer support beyond email.
+They have the same benefits of Collaborative Inbox, as well as some expanded features that can help improve overall efficiency and start adding some structure and organization to your communication process.

-If your team is a little larger still — or has plans to be — and envisions building out a complete support program including things like chat and a knowledge base, a support platform like Help Scout will align better with your needs.
+If your team is a little larger still — or has plans to be — and envisions offering help through chat or a knowledge base, a platform like Help Scout will align better with your needs.

 Here are a few questions to consider asking to make the right decision:

-- In 12 months, how many support agents do we plan on having?
+In 12 months, how many employees do we plan on having respond to email?

-- How many support emails do we currently get, and what do we project 12 months from now?
+How many emails do we currently get, and what do we project 12 months from now?